Ezra P. Savage: Career

 Savage enlisted in the Union Army as a soldier and scout at the start of the Civil War, but he was discharged due to a disability.
 After the war he returned to Iowa and studied law, and was admitted to the bar in 1875.
 He moved to Nebraska in 1879 and founded Sargent, Nebraska in Custer County.

 In 1883, Savage was elected to the Nebraska House of Representatives, where he served two terms.
 After leaving office he moved to Omaha, where he became the first mayor of South Omaha in 1887.
 He was City Councilman in 1888.
 He was elected lieutenant governor in 1900.
-Savage took over as governor of Nebraska on May 1, 1901 after the resignation of Charles H. Dietrich to fill a US Senate seat.
+Savage took over as governor of Nebraska on May 1, 1901, after the resignation of Charles H. Dietrich to fill a US Senate seat.

-Savage intended to run for a second term as governor, but the criticism which was caused by his parole and pardon of former State Treasurer Bartley, who was serving a prison sentence for embezzlement, influenced his decision to step down from the race.
+Savage intended to run for a second term as governor, but the criticism which was caused by his parole and pardon of former State Treasurer Joseph S. Bartley, who was serving a prison sentence for embezzlement, influenced his decision to step down from the race.